 Insider threats represent one of the greatest risks to a business.
 Even when we consider highly technically proficient hackers, the way they are most likely to access sensitive information is by simply acquiring someone’s password, probably by posing as some figure of authority in order to get them to hand it over.

-The report also highlights a particular lack of understanding in organizations’ top levels, with an even greater majority (54%) of those in senior management failing to recognise the risk of sharing login details.
-In fact, 32% of those who have shared their password saying it was because their manager or boss asked!
+There’s often a lack of understanding at organizations’ top levels, with many in senior management failing to recognise the risk of sharing login details.
+In fact, when we surveyed employees a few years ago, many said they shared their password because their manager or boss asked!

 This leaves organisations open to the use of social engineering by malicious parties, potentially posing as somebody senior, gaining access to data and systems they shouldn’t have.

-In order to address this behavior security has to be part of the corporate culture.
+To address this behavior, security has to be part of the corporate culture.
 Bad choices should have consequences that employees are reminded of.
-Technology such as UserLock can also help both outrightly restrict certain bad behavior aswell as helping remind users to make good choices.
+Technology such as UserLock can also help both outrightly restrict certain bad behavior as well as helping remind users to make good choices.

 1. Embed security within the organisational culture